melvinvarghese028/melvinvarghese028/README.md

 - :telescope: I’m working as a Web Developer and contributing to frontend and backend for building web applications.

-- :seedling: I’m interested in Coding, Film Direction, Editing.
+- :seedling: I’m interested in ML/AI

 - :zap: I’m currently learning React JS, Javascript.